katriellucas/lecarde-2/README.md

 Source code of the fan-game Castlevania: The Lecarde Chronicles 2 made by Migami Games.
 Due to a HDD failure, the original source have been lost.
 This repo is an atempt to preserve, fix and improve this game.

 Unfortunately, the recovery process ended up corrupting all non-English characters, many transparency effects and more.
 So, if you know any of the following languages and is interested in helping us out by fixing and re-translating this project, feel free to contact us, we are in need of:
-- ~~French~~ Since Mig himself is the French translator, French translation should be accurate enough.
+- ~~French~~ Since Mig himself is the French translator, French translation *technically* should be accurate enough.
 - Spanish
 - German
 - Italian